-Summer jobs have become a right of passage.
+Summer jobs have become a rite of passage.
 They are one of the first steps to independence for most youth.
 They provide an opportunity to learn the value of money, build work experience, and meet referees.
 Governments invest heavily in promoting youth employment during the summer holiday as a way to stimulate the economy and reduce crime.

 Whether you are a recruiter, university admissions officer, or city official, it clear that youth who spend their summer break working are the kinds of people you want in your community.
 Too many young people overlook or fail to capitalise on this opportunity for personal and professional growth.
 The result is usually a set of qualifications from an accredited institution and no real-world work experience.
 Or worse, a disparity of soft skills that one typically develops in work settings.